MateuszStachurzewski/loadKatas/katas/userJourneyFocused/kata4/README.md

 - both user journeys are executed interchangeably
 - the ratio of execution between user journeys is random
 - your solution can be run on 10 users
+- account for the first time shopper is created for each scenario run
+- account for the loyal shopper is created for each spawned user

 ### Tips:
 - read the repository's `/loadKatas/README.md`